aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/add-or-remove-context-menu-items-in-gridweb/_index.md

-The is how the context menu item looks like after being added using the above ASP.NET markup.
+This is how the context menu item looks after being added using the above ASP.NET markup.

 ![todo:image_alt_text](add-or-remove-context-menu-items-in-gridweb_1.png)

 This is the event handler code which is executed when the context menu item is clicked.
-The code first checks the command name, if it matches our command, it adds a text in cell A1 of active GridWeb worksheet and sets the first column width to 40 units to make text visible.
+The code first checks the command name; if it matches our command, it adds text in cell A1 of the active GridWeb worksheet and sets the first column width to 40 units to make the text visible.